braze-inc/braze-docs/_docs/_hidden/private_betas/movable_ink.md

 - An active Movable Ink account.
 - Data Source connected to Movable Ink.
     - Either CSV, Website Import or API.
-    - Note: Ensure that you are passing data with a unifying identifier between Movable Ink and Braze.
-This should be either external_id or User ID.
+    - Note: Ensure that you are passing data with a unifying identifier between Movable Ink and Braze (e.g external_id)

 Intelligent Creative has many offerings that Braze users can take advantage of.
 Below is a list of what is supported.